 Initially a dry hire venue may seem like an absolute bargain when you compare the price to a package at the venue down the road.
 But you’re not comparing like with like.
 So it’s essential to do your budget work before making any decisions.

 Make a list of all the suppliers you will need.

 So you’re going to need all the usual suppliers, like cake, florist, photographer etc (More info on this blog here)

 But in addition, you’re going to need additional things like furniture, caterers, bar staff and drinks, parking, transport, linens, cutlery, glasses, music, entertainment.
 You may want to also consider a stylist for your venue décor.

-Now get some quotes for all these additional things so you can get a feel for the total cost.
-This way you’re comparing like with like and you won’t be shocked further down the planning process when the costs start coming in.
+Now you need to get some quotes for all these additional things so you can get a feel for the total cost.
+This way you’re comparing like with like and you won’t be shocked further along the planning process when the costs start coming in.

 Be clear about what is and isn’t included

 Make sure you spend plenty of time with the venue asking them exactly what is and isn’t included.
 So double check that there is power, toilets, running water and what kitchen facilities they have.

 I do know of some venues that only have a generator for example and don’t have a full kitchen so can only allow cold food to be served.
 So do make sure you understand all this before committing to the venue.
 However, there are others who have furniture which you can use so they do vary quite a bit.